AdamPaternostro/Training-Azure-DevOps/README.md

 ## Configuration values
-- I have mainly given up on updating a application configuration value when an application is running in production.
+- I have mainly given up on updating an application configuration value when an application is running in production.
 You should have some configuration values as part of the application settings (e.g. environment variables).
 If you need to update a value, I perfer to push out a whole new release.
 - My code typically loads the configuration values at runtime.
 The code does not get these values from application settings.
 The code loads the values from something like KeyVault.
 I usually have my configuration values named "DatabaseConnectionString-{Environment}" and I get the ENVIRONMENT variable from my settings and then load based upon the string.
 This means my code is really dependent on just a single application setting variable named ENVIRONMENT.
 This avoids having all the configuration values as part of my Dev Ops process.